-The shares of Accenture Holdings plc (for applicable periods) and Accenture Canada Holdings Inc. held by persons other than us are treated as a noncontrolling interest in the Consolidated Financial Statements.
-The noncontrolling interest percentage was less than 1% as of August 31, 2020 and 2019, respectively.
+The shares of Accenture Canada Holdings Inc. held by persons other than us are treated as noncontrolling interests in the Consolidated Financial Statements.
+The noncontrolling interests were less than 1% as of August 31, 2023 and 2022, respectively.

 All references to years, unless otherwise noted, refer to our fiscal year, which ends on August 31.
-For example, a reference to "fiscal 2020" means the 12-month period that ended on August 31, 2020.
+For example, a reference to "fiscal 2023" means the 12-month period that ended on August 31, 2023.
 All references to quarters, unless otherwise noted, refer to the quarters of our fiscal year.